whiny-nil/setting-up-new-osx-computer/README.md

 - go to outlook.office.com/mail
 - go to outlook.office.com/calendar

-- run slack to set up
+- run Slack to set up

-- run /zoom in slack to set up
+- run /zoom in Slack to set up

+  - make sure to "Share Screen" before you do a real meeting, since it requires turning on Permissions and restarting Zoom

+- install some apps, as you need them:

+  - Docker.app
+  - LibreOffice.app
+  - VirtualBox.app
+  - draw.io.app
+  - yEd.app
+  - Slack.app
-- Install postgres (optional)
+  - Zoom.app

+- `brew install` some things, as you need them:

-  - brew install postgresql
+- postgresql

   - http://exponential.io/blog/2015/02/21/install-postgresql-on-mac-os-x-via-brew/

-- Install a decent pager for postgres (optional)
+- pspg (a decent pager for postgres)

   - https://github.com/okbob/pspg
   - configure it with a good colour scheme!

-- Install pgadmin (optional)
+- pgadmin

-🦑🦑🦑 : history | gr "brew install"
-brew install pspg
-brew install rbenv/tap/openssl@1.0
-brew install v8@3.16.14.15
-brew install v8@3.16
-brew uninstall rbenv/tap/openssl@1.0
-brew uninstall v8@3.15
-brew install openssl
-brew install mysql@5.7
-brew install v8@3.15
-brew install yarn
-brew install shared-mime-info
-brew uninstall postgres
-brew install postgres
-brew install awscli
-brew install tree
-brew install ack
-brew install tldr
-brew install swiftdefaultappsprefpane
-brew install rg
-brew install protobuf
-brew install shfmt
-brew install minikube
-brew install gitk
-brew install jdxcode/tap/rtx
-brew install starship
-brew install kustomize
-brew install argoc
+- protobuf (needed for working with protobufs in various repos)
+- shfmt (needed for `textnow-ci`)
+- minikube, kustomize, argocd (needed for working with k8s stuff)